 - In February 2019, Nestlé launched a new range of coffee products under the Starbucks brand to be available globally

-- In September 2018, Nestlé acquired a majority stake in Terrafertil Goldenberry, which is a natural foods company and main global producer of goldenberries
+- In September 2018, Nestlé acquired a majority stake in Terrafertil Goldenberry, which is a natural foods company and the main global producer of goldenberries

 - In April 2018, Nestlé Purina PetCare acquired a majority stake in com, which is a tailor-made dog food company from Draper Esprit